-5.2 smog\extract
+5.3 smog\extract

 It is common when studying large molecular assemblies that you will only want to simulate a portion of the system.
 In these cases, it is often convenient to remove many atoms from the model, and then apply position restraints on the boundary atoms [12].
 To facilitate this, smog\extract will take a SMOG .top and .gro file (.xml file, if using OpenSMOG), and produce a new set of force field files that only include a specified subset of atoms.
 The atom list can be given in a Gromacs-style .ndx file.
 If multiple groups are listed in the ndx file, the user will be prompted to select a single group.
 By default, position restraints are not introduced.
 If you would like to include position restraints flag to indicate the strength of the restraints.
 To see all options, use the -restraints flag to indicate the strength of the restraints.
-To see all options, use the -h flag, or refer to Table 5.2.
+To see all options, use the -h flag, or refer to Table 5.3.

-5.3 smog\ions
+5.4 smog\ions

 This module allows one to add ions to your model.
-The definitions used for the ions is decided by the user.
-That is, vdW parameters, mass, charge and name must all be
+There are multiple ways in which the definitions used for the ions can be indicated by the user.
+In all approaches, vdW parameters, mass, charge and names must all be specified.
+The ions will be place around the existing atoms without introducing atomic clashes.